John Tait (runner): Biography

-Jack Tait actually lived on Dovercourt Road in Toronto's west end during his athletic career, where from 1903-1907 his neighbors were the Rev. Edwin Pearson family.
-Almost fifty years later, in 1952, one of Mr. Pearson's sons, Lester Bowles Pearson—Prime Minister of Canada from 1963-1968—finally let it slip in great detail—in his first-ever interview about growing up in Toronto—that Jack Tait was his first and most profound boyhood hero.
-Pearson and Tait then began a memorable, hilarious correspondence by mail, telephone and telegram until 1969.
+Jack Tait actually lived on Dovercourt Road in Toronto's west end during his athletic career, where from 1903 to 1907, his neighbors were the Rev. Edwin Pearson family.
+Almost fifty years later, in 1952, one of Mr. Pearson's sons, Lester Bowles Pearson—Prime Minister of Canada from 1963 to 1968—finally let it slip in great detail—in his first-ever interview about growing up in Toronto—that Jack Tait was his first and most profound boyhood hero.
+Pearson and Tait then began a memorable, hilarious correspondence by mail, telephone, and telegram until 1969.
 From 1926 - 1971, Jack Tait and family lived at 207 Wineva Ave. in the heart of Toronto's famed Beach neighborhood.

+Family

-Tait is also the grandfather of Paul Williams, former Canadian record holder for 3,000, 5,000 and 10,000 metres between 1979 and 1994.
-Williams was a three-time Olympian in 1984, 1988 and 1992, a Commonwealth Games bronze medalist (10,000 m) in 1990, Goodwill Games gold medalist over 5,000 metres (1990), and the first Canadian ever to run under 28 minutes for 10,000 metres.
+Tait is also the grandfather of Paul Williams, a former Canadian record holder and three-time Olympian in 1984, 1988 and 1992.